dragonforce2010/roam-power-css-pack/README.md

 ## Content Level Font Color Examples
 If you want to have different colors for different roam block level, then below is how this extension helps you with that.

-Note: the color is predefined, not support for configuration in roam plugin panel settings, but you can customize it in your [[roam/css]]
+`Note`: the color is predefined, not support for configuration in roam plugin panel settings, but you can customize it in your [[roam/css]]
 ### Roam Notes Content
 - **Content Level Font Color Examples**
     - level1